-Andrew Gruen is a consultant and technology executive, supporting pro-social tech development.
-He is the principal consultant at Working Paper, where he helps clients develop evidence-based solutions to policy and governance issues.
-Andrew is also a Senior Fellow at the Future of Privacy Forum where he facilitates the National Science Foundation funded Research Coordination Network on Privacy Enhancing Technologies, and a Fellow at George Washington University's Institute for Data, Democracy and Politics, where he focuses on the implementation of Europe's new Digital Services Act.
+In addition to his role at Mozilla, Andrew serves as a Senior Fellow at the Future of Privacy Forum, where he is the subject-matter expert lead on the National Science Foundation and Department of Energy funded Research Coordination Network on Privacy Enhancing Technologies.
+He is also a Fellow at George Washington University's Institute for Data, Democracy and Politics, focusing on the implementation of Europe's Digital Services Act.

-He was previously a Robert Bosch Foundation Global Governance Futures 2035 fellow, a research fellow at the Shorenstein Center at Harvard Kennedy School, and an affiliate at the Berkman Klein Center for Internet and Society at Harvard University.
+Andrew has received multiple other fellowships; he was previously a Robert Bosch Foundation Global Governance Futures 2035 fellow, a research fellow at the Shorenstein Center at Harvard Kennedy School, an affiliate at the Berkman Klein Center for Internet and Society at Harvard University, and a Luce Scholar placed in Seoul, South Korea.

-Andrew holds a PhD (dissertation) and MPhil (dissertation) in sociology from the University of Cambridge, where he was a Gates Cambridge scholar, and a BSJ from the Medill School at Northwestern University.
+He holds a PhD (dissertation) and MPhil (dissertation) in sociology from the University of Cambridge, where he was twice a Gates Cambridge scholar, and a BSJ from the Medill School at Northwestern University.

-Andrew is a member of the advisory board at the Open Commons Consortium, which builds open-source data access platforms for research, and an active alumnus of the Gates Cambridge and Henry Luce Foundation fellowships.
+Andrew is also an advisory board member at the Open Commons Consortium, contributing to the development of open-source data access platforms for research, and is an active alumnus of the Gates Cambridge and Henry Luce Foundation fellowships.

 Follow on Mastodon